Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

 U.N. officials said last week that aid entering Gaza is at its lowest level in months.
 About 80 trucks carrying aid have entered through crossings in Gaza’s north since Oct.
 1, down from roughly 60 trucks a day previously, according to the U.N. website tracking deliveries.

 Israel and Hamas have been at war since the terrorist group attacked Israel on Oct.
-7, 2023, leaving around 1,200 dead, around two-thirds of whom were civilians.
-Hamas injured thousands more during the attacks and kidnapped another 250 people, around 100 of whom remain in captivity in Gaza.
+7, 2023, leaving roughly 1,200 dead, about two-thirds of whom were civilians.
+Hamas injured thousands more during the attacks and kidnapped another 250 people, about 100 of whom remain in captivity in Gaza.

-Gaza’s Health Ministry claims Israel has killed more than 42,000 people in Gaza during the war.
-The agency does not differentiate between combatants and noncombatants but has said a little more than half the dead are women and children.
+The Gazan Health Ministry claims that Israel has killed more than 42,000 people in Gaza during the war.
+The agency does not differentiate between combatants and noncombatants but has said that a little more than half the dead are women and children.

 The Associated Press contributed to this article.